asierra/Metagrafica/mg.1.md

 :  Applied for structures.

 `PP`
-:  Applied for the current point (plume position).
+:  For the current point (plume position).

 `PT`
-:  Applied for path generation.
+:  For paths and path generation.

 ## Structures